Daily Bread Devotional Bible Study

 Israel to possess all of Canaan was no secret), they determined among

-themselves to avoid their obvious calamity by clever means.
+themselves to avoid their coming problem by clever means.

 Furthermore, they convinced Joshua and the princes of Israel that the